percyqaz/DMS/docs/spec.md

 - The DMS machine works only with 32-bit signed integers
 - All indices are 0-based
-- All text characters are parsed and output using UTF-8

-Note that both the F# and JavaScript implementations are currently not spec-compliant as they use UTF-16 conversions for characters in some cases
-I will have to figure out if I should just switch to UTF-16 in the spec

 ## State the machine stores: